giflw/remark-java/README.markdown

 The basic theory is that you match the extensions to your Markdown conversion library.

-## A Note on Forking:

-Want to fork this project?  *Great!*  However, please note that I use [hgflow][] to manage the develop-release cycle.
-If you are uncomfortable with that, that's fine, too!
-Just switch to the **develop** branch before working, or I won't be able to easily merge the changes back in.

-Source code build is done via [Gradle][].

 ## Dependencies

 **Remark** depends on [jsoup][] and [Apache Commons Lang 3][].
 If you want to use it from the command line, it also depends on [Apache Commons CLI][].
 Alternatively, you can download the standalone version of the Jar, which contains all the dependencies.